ibm-cloud-docs/vpc/backup_service_vpc_troubleshoot.md

 You are limited to 10 backup policies per account in a region.
 {: tsCauses}

-The backup policies quota can't be increased.
+The backup policy quota can't be increased.
 To create a new policy, you need to delete a previous one.
 For more information about backup strategies, see [Best practices for backups](/docs/vpc?topic=vpc-backups-vpc-best-practices).
 {: tsResolve}